ShoeRiderr/vue-currency-interface/README.md

 SANCTUM_STATEFUL_DOMAINS=app.currency-interface.local:8080
 ```

-Now go to the next step, start the application.
+Now go to the next step and start the application.

 ### Compiles and hot-reloads for development
 ```